Sydney Hilton Hotel bombing: Accusations of conspiracy

 Many of these issues were identified by Terry Griffiths, a former policeman who was seriously injured in the bombing, who had called for an inquiry.
-Peter Collins, NSW Attorney General 1991–1992, said "The Hilton Bombing is a history of half truths, a litany of lies".
-Barry Hall QC, counsel for Griffiths, argued that ASIO may well have planted the bomb in order to justify their existence.
+In 1995, Peter Collins, NSW Attorney General 1991–1992, said "The Hilton Bombing is a history of half truths, a litany of lies".
+In 1995, Barry Hall QC, counsel for Griffiths, argued that ASIO may well have planted the bomb in order to justify their existence.

-The 1982 Walsh inquest had been terminated prematurely due to the finding of a prima facie case of murder.
+The 1982 Walsh inquest was terminated prematurely, due to the finding of a prima facie case of murder.